theworm4002/IRC_DuckHunt/README.md

 Installing
 -----
-* Place both th etcl script and the dir from the git in you /eggdrop/scripts/ dir.
+* Place both the tcl script and the dir from the git in your /eggdrop/scripts/ dir.
 * Add `source scripts/Duck_Hunt.tcl` to you eggdrop.conf file
-* Start your duck hunt. or if its already running use the Partyline and rehash your eggdrop
+* Start your duck hunt.
+Or if it's already running use the Partyline and rehash your eggdrop.
-* In the Partyline:
+* To activate Duckhunt
-* to activate Duckhunt
+*   In the Partyline: `.chanset #ChanName +DuckHunt`
-* `.chanset #ChanName +DuckHunt`
+*   Then give the bot at least voice in your channel
-* to deactivate Duckhunt
+* To deactivate Duckhunt
-* `.chanset #ChanName -DuckHunt`
+*   In the Partyline: `.chanset #ChanName -DuckHunt`

 Ver 2.16.20230823
 -----